-Like the Torker, the Mini Viper has only a rear coaster brake, but it’s significantly heaver at 20.8 lbs.
-Aside from a heavier frame, the biggest difference between the two is the shape of the handlebars.
-As the name suggests, the MiniViper has more BMX-style geometry.
+Like the other budget bikes, it has only a rear coaster brake, and is on the heaver side at 20.8 lbs.
 Its more-upright handlebars were not a problem for our experienced pedalers, but could be more challenging for a new rider.
-Torker’s handlebars are narrower and lower than the Diamondback’s.
 The seat height ranges from 20”–24”.

 RoyalBaby BMX Freestyle

 In the bike world, there is a direct correlation between weight and price—the lighter the bike, the more expensive it is—and that’s true here.
 It may be the least expensive of the three bikes we tested, but the RoyalBaby is a veritable tank, weighing in at a whopping 21.8 lbs.
 Perhaps it was this extra mass, its strangely plastic seat, its fat tires, or it’s narrower wheelbase, but whatever the reason, the RoyalBaby was the least-preferred by our testers.

 In addition to a rear coaster, brake the RoyalBaby has a front hand brake.
 The brake lever is stiff and harder to engage than on nicer bikes, and frankly, kids don’t use it much (nor should they use it exclusively, as that’s a risk for flying over the handlebars).
 Its seat is unlike any I’ve seen before, made of a slightly squishy plastic and with a handle on the back, presumably for an adult to hang on to (but my back hurts just thinking about it!).